stuartellis/git-skills-1/README.md

 Hugo is a self-contained binary.
 To set it up:

-1. Download the latest release from GitHub:
+1. Download the latest release ZIP from GitHub: https://github.com/gohugoio/hugo/releases
 1. Unzip the release
 1. Copy the *hugo* or *hugo.exe* file to the root of this project
 1. Make Hugo executable: